Vespatour

 I recall an african proverb: if you want to travel fast, travel alone, but if you want to go far, travel with company.

-I wanted to see many things in a short time, so in this case the first part of the proverb was true. ![]()
+I wanted to see many things in a short period of time, so in my case the first part of the proverb holds. 🙂

-When a dear Uncle saw the photos I shot he told me “you saw things you didn’t see in 30 years!”.
+When a dear Uncle viewed the photos I took, he told me “you viewed things you didn’t see in 30 years!”.

-Last but not least, there’s the “why not” factor, the one that.. if you catch an opportunity you don’t know what to expect, but it will probably bring you where you can’t even imagine.
+Last but not least, there’s the “why not” factor, that.. if you catch an opportunity, you don’t know what to expect, but it will probably bring you where you can’t even imagine.

 Next journey?

-I’d like to visit France, since there are places I’d like to see such as Lyon, Paris, Versailles, the beatches of the D-Day in Normandy… give me some tips, please!
+I’d like to visit France, since there are places I’d like to see such as Lyon, Paris, Versailles, the Normandy coast… any tips are welcome since now!

-Alone, if I’ll need to “fill other gaps”, or in good company, who knows!
+Alone, if I’ll need to fill other gaps, or in company, who knows!